|About Causes Symptoms Diagnosis Treatment Prevention|

-Hypercalcemia (high blood calcium levels) can cause increased calcium levels in the urine, leading to the formation of calcium oxalate crystals.
+High blood calcium levels can cause increased calcium levels in the urine, leading to the formation of calcium oxalate crystals.

 Crystals are more likely to form in either acidic or alkaline urine.
-The most common type of crystal seen in cats is struvite followed by calcium oxalate.
+Struvite is the most common type of crystal, calcium oxalate is the second most common type.

 Struvite crystals can form in alkaline urine, so cat food manufacturers tried to combat this by lowering magnesium.
-This made urine more acidic, which lead to an increase in oxalate crystals.
-Other less common types of crystals include cystine, ammonium biurite (which is associated with liver shunt), and bilirubin.
+This made urine more acidic, which leads to an increase in oxalate crystals.
+Other types of crystals include cystine, ammonium biurite, and bilirubin.

 Your veterinarian will perform a complete physical examination of your cat including palpitating the abdomen where he will feel a firm, full bladder.
 Other tests he may want to perform include:

-Urine culture and sensitivity to identify the type of bacteria present in the urine if infection is present.
+- Urine culture and sensitivity to identify the type of bacteria present in the urine if an infection is present.

 Intravenous Pyelogram (IVP/excretory urography): To see very small or radiolucent (transparent to x-ray) stones may require contrast radiography.
-This is where a contrast medium (dye) is injected into a vein.
-It is excreted via the kidneys and appears in the urine.
-This enables the technician to view the structures of the urinary tract. – See more at: http://www.cat-world.com.au/Cat-Health-Collection/bladder-stones-in-cats.html#sthash.JJOB5Abh.dpuf
+A contrast medium (dye) is injected into a vein which the kidneys excrete via the urine.
+This enables the technician to view the structures of the urinary tract.

 Treatment depends on the severity of the blockage.
 Your veterinarian may be able to manually express the bladder by palpitating the urethra.
 If this is not possible, he will insert a catheter (a thin tube) via the penis/urethra or urethra in females and into the bladder.
 This allows urine to drain out of the bladder.

-Finding the cause of the blockage, which is usually due to crystals or stones, and then treating accordingly.
-This is generally managed by putting the cat on a prescription diet to dissolve the stones and change the pH of the urine.
+- Finding the cause of the blockage, which is usually due to crystals or stones, and treat accordingly, which may include a prescription diet to dissolve the stones and change the pH of the urine.